 I am prediabetic, should I eat nuts?

-No worries, I have your back.
+No worries.
 It's not as complicated as it might seem.
 Eating healthy doesn't have to drive you nuts (ha, ha, ha!).
 It will all make sense if you keep reading.

 Everywhere you read, nuts are treated like the solution to all your health problems.
 They definitely come up quite often in articles about controlling blood sugar and avoiding type 2 diabetes.
 It’s true.
-Nuts are really good for your health, plus, they are delicious.
+Nuts are really good for most people's health, plus, they are delicious.
 Full disclosure, I LOVE nuts!!!

 Nuts are viscous little treats

 You wonder Why?
 There are many reasons, but here are the main ones.